planetfederal/qgis-tester-plugin/doc/usage.rst

 The last step is automated.
 The plugin will decide if the test passes or not, by checking the layers in the catalog.
 The user interaction is not needed for that.
 Once checked, the plugin will move to the next test.

+Some tests might contain intermedate manual steps where something is to be verified by the user.
+In this case, the "Test passes" and "Test fails" button will be renamed to "Step passes" and "Step fails" and will be enabled.
+The "Next step" button will be disabled.

 Test report
 #############